Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Kleene Algebra

 \section{Kleene Algebra}

-This section presents the mathematical foundations for our simplest and most developed predicate transformer algebra---modal Kleene algebra.
-It introduces the basics of Kleene algebras, and in particular the state transformer model and relational model used across this article.
-The relational model is standard for Kleene algebra, yet the state transformer model has so far received little attention and is therefore explained in detail.
+This section summarises the mathematical foundations of our simplest and most developed predicate transformer algebra---modal Kleene algebra.
+It introduces the basics of Kleene algebras, and the state transformer model and relational model used.
+The relational model is standard for Kleene algebra.
+The state transformer model has so far received less attention and is therefore explained in detail.